done

 Done. is the first Regenerative Project Management company in Aotearoa.
-We work with people and place to regenerate the built and natural environment to a state of good health that thrives and improves over time.
+We integrate regenerative practice with our project management, design management, cultural and environmental service offerings.
+We work alongside people and place to regenerate the built and natural environment to a state of good health that thrives and improves over time.

 our values.